Does Social Security Grant Disability Benefits for Borderline Personality Disorder?

 • adapting or managing oneself (adapting to changes, controlling one’s behavior, being aware of normal hazards and taking appropriate precautions)

-If Social Security decides your condition doesn't meet the requirements of the personality disorders listing, it will consider whether your limitations should really be keeping you from working.
+If Social Security decides your symptoms don’t meet the requirements of the personality disorders listing, the agency will consider whether your limitations should really be keeping you from working.
 To do this, Social Security will create a mental residual functional capacity (RFC) assessment for you.
-An RFC for someone with BPD would list the mental limitations that make it difficult to work and hold down a job.
+Your RFC is a set of restrictions about what tasks you can and can’t do in an employment setting.

 Boost Your Chance of Being Approved